SilentBob69/double-take-go-reborn/README.en.md

 For more detailed documentation, see [OpenCV Integration](docs/opencv-integration.md).

 ## Future Plans

-### 🔥 Current Major Project: InsightFace Integration

-We are currently working intensively on integrating [InsightFace](https://github.com/deepinsight/insightface) as an alternative to CompreFace.
-This new facial recognition engine offers the following advantages:

-- Better recognition accuracy with state-of-the-art deep learning models
-- Active development and regular updates
-- Fully self-hostable for maximum privacy protection
-- Support for GPU acceleration on all platforms

-This comprehensive integration will extend the next release cycle but promises significant improvements in facial recognition.
-Both systems will be supported in parallel, allowing you to choose between CompreFace and InsightFace.

-### Additional Planned Features

 - Improving facial recognition accuracy
 - Expanding Home Assistant integration